jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the words taxable income in section GA 1(2) are treated as replaced by the words liability to the ancillary tax; and (b) the following paragraph is treated as added to section GA 1(5): (e) an amount subject to the ancillary tax.
 Tax of other countries
-(5) The term income tax, when specifically used in relation to tax imposed by another country,— (a) means a tax of substantially the same nature as income tax imposed under section BB 1 (Imposition of income tax); and (b) includes a tax, imposed as a collection mechanism for the foreign tax, that is of substantially the same nature as provisional tax, pay-as-you-earn (PAYE), resident withholding tax (RWT), or non-resident withholding tax (NRWT).
+(5) The term income tax, when specifically used in relation to tax of another country, whether imposed by a central, state, or local government,—
+  (a) means a tax of substantially the same nature as income tax imposed under section BB 1 (Imposition of income tax); and (b) includes a tax, imposed as a collection mechanism for the foreign tax, that is of substantially the same nature as provisional tax, pay-as-you-earn (PAYE), resident withholding tax (RWT), or non-resident withholding tax (NRWT).
 UFTC rules